Reading now: The platform extension: More reach without moving

 Conclusion: Platform extension saves time – if you use it correctly

 A platform extension offers real advantages on the construction site , especially with scissor lifts and add-on platforms .
-You can work faster, more flexibly, and more safely – without having to constantly relocate the platform.
+You can work faster, more flexibly, and more safely – without having to constantly reposition the platform.

 But as with any function, only those who know how it works and what it is allowed to do can work safely.